vidjil/vidjil/doc/server.md

 #### Before the update

-We post news on image updates at <http://gitlab.vidjil.org/tree/dev/docker/CHANGELOG>.
+We post news on image updates at [changelogs docker](changelog-docker.md).
 Check there whether the new image require any configuration change.

 By security, we please you to always make a backup (see "Backups", below) before doing this process.